Yu-Group/clinical-rule-vetting/readme.md

   - [ ] Come up with a `project_name` for the new project (e.g. iai_pecarn)
 - [ ] Data preprocessing
   - [ ] Download the raw data into `data/{project_name}/raw`
+  - [ ] Copy over the template files from `mrules/projects/iai_pecarn` to a new folder `mrules/projects/{project_name}`
-  - [ ] Rewrite the functions in `dataset.py` for processing the new dataset (e.g. see the dataset for [iai_pecarn](mrules/projects/iai_pecarn/dataset.py))
+  - [ ] Rewrite the functions in `mrules/projects/{project_name}/dataset.py` for processing the new dataset (e.g. see the dataset for [iai_pecarn](mrules/projects/iai_pecarn/dataset.py))
 	- Note: Notebooks / helper functions are optional
 - [ ] Data description
-  - [ ] Add a `data_dictionary.md` file that describes each feature in the processed data
+  - [ ] Add a `mrules/projects/{project_name}/data_dictionary.md` file that describes each feature in the processed data
-  - [ ] Add a `readme.md` file that describes the data and the prediction task.
+  - [ ] Add a `mrules/projects/{project_name}/readme.md` file that describes the data and the prediction task.
 This should include basic details of data collection (who, how, when, where) and why it is important, and how a clinical decision rule may be used in this context
 - [ ] Modeling
-  - [ ] Implement the functions in `baseline.py` for predicting given a baseline rule (if there is no existing rule for this project, then leave these not implemented)
+  - [ ] Implement the functions in `mrules/projects/{project_name}/baseline.py` for predicting given a baseline rule (if there is no existing rule for this project, then leave these not implemented)
 - [ ] Merging
   - [ ] Ensure that all tests pass by running `pytest` from the repo directory
   - [ ] Open a pull request and it will be reviewed / merged